ThibaultJanBeyer/the-vanilla-band/README.md

 Website for the south african band "the vanilla band"

-<blockquote>Type: University South Africa
+> Type: University South Africa
-Semester: 5 (2015)
+> Semester: 5 (2015)
-Skills: Concept, 3D, Print, InDesign, Illustrator, Web, HTML, CSS, JavaScript</blockquote>
+> Skills: Concept, 3D, Print, InDesign, Illustrator, Web, HTML, CSS, JavaScript

 our last project in South Africa, a local band called the vanilla approached us wanting a design for their b(r)and.
 They already had a logo and a Facebook page.
 Since I liked the concept of their old logo I decided to redesign it (make it better) instead of completely changing it.
 It is now more creamy and vanilla like than before.

 Some keywords describing the band where: beach, summer, fun, sun, youth, happy, ice, good times, friendship, flow and so on.
 I came up with the best way to join these vibes into the brand by having nice beach colors (while reducing their original color palette) with a great creamy logo and awesome mood pictures (which would eventually be replaced by nice photos of band concerts and fans as soon as available).
 Have a look.